Free-Order Online Selection for k-Systems: Introduction

 \subsection{Organization}

 We start with Section~\ref{sec:model}, where we describe our bipartite graph model and present some necessary preliminaries and definitions.
 In Section~\ref{sec:k-matroid-intersection} we describe our algorithm for $k$-matroid intersection, presented in a black-box way as it will be used for our later results as well.
 In Section~\ref{sec:lemma-extension} we define our new independence class of $k$-growth systems and present our generalized Core lemma for combinations of $k$-growth systems.
 Section~\ref{sec:agent-arrival} contains our results for the agent-arrival model.
 We then extend the agent-arrival setting to allow multiple items per agent when the agents' constraints are unrelated in Section~\ref{sec:multiple-items}.
-We conclude in Section~\ref{sec:higher-order-systems} by relating $k$-growth systems to the other classes in the $k$-systems hierarchy and describe several interesting properties of the hierarchy classes.
+Section~\ref{sec:higher-order-systems} relates $k$-growth systems to the other classes in the $k$-systems hierarchy and describes several interesting properties of the hierarchy classes.
+We conclude the paper by a list of open problems in Section~\ref{sec:discussion}.